 It is rare to have the opportunity to meet one of your heros – so let me tell you about the experience…

-As a young adult growing up in the midwest, I become a atheist quick around 13.
-This was especially difficult since the environment that I was in was so centered around religion with a church on every corner (slight exaggeration but not by that much)!
-This was decades before the internet (or an social media) and I remember feeling pretty isolated.
-I found forget how but I got ahold of a newsletter put out from Freedom From Religion which you subscribed to and was mailed to you once a month.
+Growing up in the mid-west I was surrounded by religion.
+Growing up feeling “different” I questioned everything and thought for myself.
+As a result I become an atheist around the age of 13.
+This was especially difficult since the environment that I was in was so centered around religion with a church on every corner (slight exaggeration but not by much)!
+This was decades before the internet (or any social media) and I remember feeling pretty isolated.
+I found forget how but I got a hold of a newsletter put out from an organization called Freedom From Religion which you subscribed to and was mailed (not emailed) to you once a month.
 It covered issues such as separation of church and state.
 I looked forward to received each monthly newsletter because it was great to have even this small connection to a like minded community!

 Around this same time Richard Dawkins published his groundbreaking and now iconic work The Selfish Gene.
 I have always been interested in science and especially biological science.
 I was fascinated with evolution and how it made the myths of religion irrelevant and what should be nothing more than a footnote in ancient human history – not “institutions” aka CULTS which limit thought and demand ignorance and blind obedience to a supernatural entity.

 Dawkins book explored the mechanism of evolution and in the massive volume explains how all life (including people – duh) have evolved for genes to be passed along.
 As Samuel Butler stated that a chicken is just an egg’s way of making another egg.
 The chicken exists only to reproduce and create another egg…not a chicken.
 So the childish query of “which came first the chicken or the egg” is answered.